 STEP 5 – Start the exfoliation with the Moroccan Kessa glove

 Moroccan Kessa glove is a popular bathing essential in Morocco, used to remove dead skin.
-Made from a coarse fabric, it can have different levels of roughness allowing for different stages of exfoliation.

 The most important part here is to choose the right Kessa depending on your skin sensitivity.
-In fact, choosing the wrong one can completely ruin your Moroccan bath experience.

 You can then use the Kessa glove to remove dead skin from all your body, by scrubbing gently your skin.
 Thanks to Moroccan black soap applied earlier, your skin will release A LOT of toxins and dead skin.
 You will be surprised!